brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:15pm - 4:00pm: Brainstormed about things to work on for next work session on Monday.

+#### Monday, 6/3/24

+* 9:00am - 11:00am: Worked on feature to mark a "Future" trip as "Past" after going on it.

+* 1:00pm - 3:00pm: Finished feature to mark a "Future" trip as "Past" after going on it.

 <!-- NOTES:

 Finish multi-step form validation: